Whether you’re starting up a new blog or you already have a blog and it seems to be going nowhere, the problem may just be your credibility factor.

 When you go through BlueHost, your WordPress.org account will be free.
 In the video above, I show you how to set all that up.

 Going along the lines of your image online being professional, you have to act professional too.
 Several months ago, I visited a pro blogger’s site and happened to read a comment.
 The reader was quite mean and attacking.
 The blogger attacked back and was rude and mean.
 There’s just no reason for that.
 I personally do not allow mean spirited or bitter comments on the blog at all.
 You can have your opinions, no problem.
 If you don’t agree, that’s totally fine.
 I’m not always right. 🙂 But, when it’s mean, I have awesome filters for that stuff and it doesn’t get published.

 I would encourage you to do that as well, but if you do want to publish all comments, either don’t respond back at all, or respond back in love.
 No need to get nasty.
 Pro bloggers should act like pro’s.

 6) Don’t sell

 A question I get often is when should bloggers should start selling or adding ads to their blogs.
 My answer, never before you hit 50,000/month pageviews.
 There are rules on ads and if you start too early, you can get banned from a solid company.
 Likewise, it loses trust instantly.
 You don’t want to appear you’re all about money.
-Just give them the content, build a base, and SLOWLY add in ads.
+Just give them the content, build trust and credibility as a base, and SLOWLY add in ads.
 When I started adding in ads, I just added one on my sidebar.
 I promised myself, I would only add one ad per month.
 So, it took several months to have the blog even have ads.
 It is a slow process.
 You are building a foundation.

 Often times, the temptation is to just go super fast, but you have to build slowly, making sure your foundation is stable.